Rust-Sol-Dev/GreenIT-Application-Challenge/README.md

 1. Implement a immutable state solution in front end (e.g. Redux, ngrx, Akita)
 2. Show different parent child communication styles within your application.
 3. Show or describe web server architecture used.
-4. Extra points for making an easy comand line install or a Dockerfile to build the application
+4. Extra points for making an easy command line install or a Dockerfile to build the application
 5. Make the API fully functional, and write to the CSV file.

 //Run API test